abouguri/cub3d/README.md

 **cub3D** is a 3D raycasting game engine inspired by the legendary Wolfenstein 3D.
 This project implements a complete 3D rendering system from scratch using only basic 2D graphics primitives, demonstrating the mathematical principles behind early 3D games.

-Built as part of the 42 Network curriculum, this project goes beyond the mandatory requirements by implementing advanced features like enemy AI, health systems, and enhanced graphics effects.
+Built as part of the 42 Network curriculum at **1337 coding school**, this project goes beyond the mandatory requirements by implementing advanced features like enemy AI, health systems, and enhanced graphics effects.

 ### 🏆 Project Achievements
 - ✅ **100% Mandatory Requirements** - All core features implemented